List of The Originals characters: In Legacies

 Originally at her school, the Salvatore Boarding School, she is referred to as Hope Marshall to keep her identity as Klaus' daughter secret to reduce her chances of becoming the target of one or more of his many enemies.
 However, by the time Legacies premiered this was retconned and everyone at the school knows her real name and her lineage.
-An integral part of the launch of Legacies, Hope finally showed that she is more than her darkened lineage, until that is, she threw herself into Malivore to save Landon and the world, erasing herself from existence.
+An integral part of the launch of Legacies, Hope finally showed that she is more than her darkened lineage, until that is, she threw herself into Malivore to save her boyfriend Landon Kirby and the world, erasing herself from existence.

 In season 2, Hope discovers that her presence inside of Malivore is toxic to him and Malivore repeatedly attempts to expel her whenever Hope performs magic, but she refuses to go when Malivore's golem son Ryan Clarke tries to escape with her, despite Ryan's attempts to convince Hope that he is not evil.
 Hope eventually manages to escape without Ryan, but he follows shortly thereafter anyways and poses as the Salvatore School's new headmaster Professor Vardemus.
-Along with dealing with Ryan, Hope has to restore everyone's memories of her and face the renewed threat of the Necromancer and Malivore's monsters as well as navigate a romantic relationship with Landon Kirby.
+Along with dealing with Ryan, Hope has to restore everyone's memories of her and face the renewed threat of the Necromancer and Malivore's monsters as well as navigate a romantic relationship with Landon.

 In season 3, Hope and her friends manage to lock both Malivore and the Necromancer inside of a new prison world along with all of Malivore's monsters.
 However, as a consequence, Landon becomes trapped as well and Hope becomes obsessed with rescuing her boyfriend.
-Although Hope is apparently successful at first, she discovers that it is a trick by new student Cleo who seeks to use Hope's power to destroy Malivore for good.
-Landon eventually returns as does a resurrected Ryan Clarke who is now human and seeks to aid Hope to destroy his father.
+Although Hope is apparently successful at first, she discovers that it is a trick by new student Cleo, who seeks to use Hope's power to destroy Malivore for good.
+Landon eventually returns as does a resurrected Ryan Clarke, who is now human and seeks to aid Hope to destroy his father.
 However, Hope discovers that Landon has been possessed by Malivore, granting Malivore physical form to cause destruction and putting Hope into a moral quandary as any attempt to kill Malivore could kill Landon as well.